DUI DEFENSE LAWYERS FOR MARTIN COUNTY, FL

 It's important to recognize the fact that roadside exercises are deliberately difficult, even for a relatively sober person.
 Furthermore, if the video is admitted into court, it can be a very compelling indication of guilt for the jury.
 Law enforcement officers in Stuart and Martin County usually only ask drivers to submit to voluntary roadside exercises when they are determined to make a DUI arrest.
 Consequently, it is often in the driver's best interest to refuse to participate in field sobriety testing.

-If you have any questions about Florida's drunk driving laws, field sobriety testing, or if you have been arrested for DUI, contact the attorneys of the The Law Patriot.
+If you have any questions about Florida's drunk driving laws, field sobriety testing, or if you have been arrested for DUI, contact the attorneys of Law Patriot.
 The number to our Stuart office is (772) 888-0883.